tawesoft/morph/README.md

 // Copy returns a copy of the [Tree] t. func (t *Tree) Copy() Tree {
-    return Tree{
+    // for a supplied slice application operator, `Map`. return Tree{
         Value: t.Value,
         Time: t.Time,
-        Children: append(Tree[X]{}, Map(Tree.Copy, t.Children))
+        Children: append([]Tree(nil), Map(Tree.Copy, t.Children))
     }
 }

 // TreesLessThan returns true if the first [Tree] is less than the second. func TreesLessThan(a Tree, b Tree) {
-    // for some specified notion of slice comparison, `LessThanFunc`. return (a.Value < b.Value) ||
+    // for a supplied slice comparison operator, `LessThanFunc`. return (a.Value < b.Value) ||
         b.Time.After(a) ||
         LessThanFunc(a.Children, b.Children, TreesLessThan)
 }
 ```

-This can also be extended to support recursive types that contain cycles.
-The
+This can also be extended to support collections that contain cycles.
-tutorial goes into this in more detail.

 ### Wrapping a function in different ways